Behaviour and rewards

 - Senior members of staff monitoring arrivals and departures from the academy.

-- Staff members in all corridors during lesson changes; students lined up and escorted into classrooms under supervision.
+- Staff members in all corridors during lesson changes; pupils lined up and escorted into classrooms under supervision.

 What to do if you suspect bullying